 V. RESULTS AND DISCUSSIONS

-B. The takt time of the assembly line is calculated as the available time divided by customer demand.
+The takt time of the assembly line is calculated as the time available divided by customer requirement.

 Takt time = 26/8 = 3.25 (time is 26 days since the working days of a month are taken as 26.